Call us to get started 855-854-2679

 Signs of Snakes in the Attic

-House residents may be informed of snake presence by shed skins, droppings that contain bones and fur, and slither tracks in the dirt of yards.
+House residents may be informed of snake presence by shed skins, droppings, or snake slither tracks.

 Removing Snakes from Attics